UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     ![New option in favourites panel](images/azsp_newmenu.png)

-3. In the *Everything* blade, search for **'Virtual machine scale set'** and then select it from the search results.
+3. In the *New* blade, search for **'Virtual machine scale set'** and then select it from the search results.

     ![Searching for scale set](images/azs-browser-button-scale-set-menu.png)